Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/new-chunk-strategy.md

 ---
-title: "New Chunk Strategy"
+title: "Text Extraction with Azure AI Document Intelligence"
-slug: "New Chunk Strategy"
+slug: "text-extraction-with-azure-ai"
-description: "The New Chunk Strategy is powered by Azure AI Document Intelligence and creates semantic chunks, resulting in more accurate answers, as compared to fixed-length chunking that is used by default."
+description: "Text Extraction with Azure AI Document Intelligence is powered by Azure AI Document Intelligence and creates semantic chunks, resulting in more accurate answers, as compared to fixed-length chunking that is used by default."
 hidden: false
 ---

-# Knowledge AI: New Chunk Strategy
+# Text Extraction with Azure AI Document Intelligence

 !!! note
     This feature is currently in Preview.
 We encourage you to try it out and provide us with feedback.

-The New Chunk Strategy is powered by [Azure AI Document Intelligence](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/) and creates semantic chunks, resulting in more accurate answers, as compared to fixed-length chunking that is used by default.
+_Text Extraction with [Azure AI Document Intelligence](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/)_ creates semantic chunks, resulting in more accurate answers compared to the default fixed-length chunking.

-When you upload a file as a Knowledge Source,
-Cognigy automatically sends a request to the Azure AI Document Intelligence platform.
+When you upload a file with the `.preset_ca` suffix as a Knowledge Source, Cognigy automatically sends a request to the Azure AI Document Intelligence platform.
 This request prompts the platform to extract text from the file.
 Once the platform finishes processing the file, Cognigy retrieves the preprocessed result.
 This result is then converted to Markdown format and segmented into chunks for easier handling.

-The new chunk strategy has the following advantages:
+The chunk strategy powered by Azure AI Document Intelligence has the following advantages:

 - **Improved quality of responses**.
 Breaking down the text into blocks of meaning allows the virtual agent to more accurately understand the context and find the necessary information to formulate a higher-quality response.
 - **Effective use of Markdown**.
 The extracted text is presented in Markdown format in the Chunk editor.
 Markdown allows the virtual agent to recognize headers, tables, images, links, and differentiate them from a regular text.
 This approach adds an additional level of context, helping the virtual agent better understand the structure and organization of information in the text.